dylanaraps/taskrunner.nvim/Readme.md

 taskrunner is a simple plugin for Neovim that adds a :Task cmd that runs gulp/grunt in a terminal split.
 It supports gulp/grunt's cmdline flags:

 The plugin works best with [Vim-rooter](https://github.com/airblade/vim-rooter) which sets the current working directory of the files you open to the nearest .git folder.
-You can also configure the plugin to set your working directory to the nearest gulp/gruntfile!
+You can also configure Vim-Rooter to set your working directory to the nearest gulp/gruntfile!

+The plugin only works with Neovim because it makes use of neovim's built in terminal splits to create the taskrunner split.

+## Options

 ```vimL
 	" Command Example